Concrete Cost Calculator

 Frequently asked questions

-The national weighted average reached approximately $186.67 per cubic yard in Q1 2025, up 9% year-over-year.
-Regional prices range from $110–$165 in the Southwest to $180–$250 in the Northeast.
-Always call your local plant for a current quote — online averages can be $20–$40 off local reality.
+Ready-mix concrete costs vary significantly by region, from around $110–$165 per cubic yard in the Southwest to $180–$250 in the Northeast.
+The national weighted average was approximately $187 per cubic yard in Q1 2025 per Concrete Financial Insights.
+Always call your local plant for a current quote before finalising a project budget: online averages can be $20–$40 off local reality.

 What is a short-load fee for concrete?